Meditation and Moderation Analysis

 Mediation analysis, as the name suggests, “mediates” the relationship between the dependent and independent variables, explaining why the relationship exists.
 Another way to look at mediation is that the mediator variable carries an effect.
 During the mediation process, the independent variable makes some changes to the mediator variable, which consequently changes the dependent variable.
 However, when applying the technique in real life, the relationship between the dependent, mediator, and independent variable is not tested for causality; it is only tested for correlation.

 The whole idea behind mediation analysis is to find out if the effect of the mediator on the dependent variable is stronger than that of the independent variable.
-A good example of real life mediator is the temperature on a cooking stove.
+A good example of a real-life mediator is the temperature on a cooking stove.
 Food will not start to cook until you have turned the stove on but in reality, it is not the knob of the stove that makes the food to cook, it is the heat that is created when you turn the knob.
 To analyze the relationship between turning the knob and cooking food, we could check the strength of the heat in relation to time.
 For the first couple of minutes after the knob has been turned on, there would be no noticeable effect, so that can be treated as a weak correlation.
 If we compare the relationship between the heat emitted by the stove and the state of the food, we can clearly see that it is the heat from the stove (in this case the mediator) which is causing the food to cook, not the action of turning on the knob (independent variable).
-If we compare the strength of the effect of turning the knob to the effect of temperature of the stove, we will find out what is really transferring these two effects into the cooking food (the dependent variable).
+If we compare the strength of the effect of turning the knob to the effect of the temperature of the stove, we will find out what is really transferring these two effects into the cooking food (the dependent variable).

 To have mediation analysis explained by a professional, consider hiring one of our mediation and moderation analysis online tutors.